Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 I've used Notions to great effect, and he remains a personal favorite EDH leader for his powerful effects and surprisingly affordable price, often costing less than a single dollar!

 The Ur-Dragon serves as a superb EDH commander, offering all five colors plus the dragon and avatar subtypes.
 While his rigorous price of nine mana means he's hard to field, Ur's eminence effect helps even while in the command zone, reducing the price of your other dragon spells by one.

 If you manage to actually field Ur, he maintains this ability, has flying, and whenever one or more of your dragons (including himself) attacks, you draw cards equal to the number of attacking dragons, then play a permanent from your hand for free!
-Not only does this replenish your hand, it lets you access your strongest spells without paying their costs, making Ur an excellent rainbow general only rivaled by his alternative form...
+Not only does this replenish your hand, but it also lets you access your strongest spells without paying their costs, making Ur an excellent rainbow general only rivaled by his alternative form...

 1. Scion of the Ur-Dragon

-Ur isn't as powerful in his Scion form, as his stats are now only 4/4 and he doesn't carry his eminence effect.
-However, his mana cost is now a more-managable five mana, and you can spend two mana of any type to search your deck for a dragon, put it into your graveyard, then have Scion become a copy of it for the rest of the turn.
+Ur isn't as powerful in his Scion form, as his stats are now only 4/4, and he doesn't carry his eminence effect.
+However, his mana cost is now a more-manageable five mana, and you can spend two mana of any type to search your deck for a dragon, put it into your graveyard, then have Scion become a copy of it for the rest of the turn.

 Use this to not only mill dragons into your graveyard (letting you later revive them) but access hefty titans without having to pay their fees.
-Morph Scion into the best dragons like his Ur form, "Utvara Hellkite", or "Atarka, World Render" to decimate your opponents before they know what hit them.
+Morph Scion into the best dragons like his Ur form, "Utvara Hellkite," or "Atarka, World Render" to decimate your opponents before they know what hit them.
 Adaptable, reasonably priced, and granting all colors, Scion remains one of the best commanders in Magic.